Susan Gillingham: Academic career

 Gillingham specialises in the Hebrew Bible, the Book of Psalms, and Jewish history from the Israelites to the Second Temple.
 She has written a number of books about the Psalms and also two books about biblical studies.

 In 1995, Gillingham was elected a Fellow and Tutor in theology at Worcester College, Oxford.
 On 1 October 1999, she was appointed a lecturer in theology at the University of Oxford.
 She was later promoted to Reader in Old Testament.
 In November 2014, she was awarded a Title of Distinction as Professor of the Hebrew Bible in the Faculty of Theology and Religion.
 She retired in 2019 and was granted the title of professor emeritus in the Faculty of Theology and Religion and became a senior research fellow at Worcester College.

 Christian ministry

 Gillingham is an active member of the Church of England.
 She began her ministry as a Licensed Lay Minister (also known as a reader).
 She was ordained to the permanent diaconate on 30 June 2018.
 She is attached to St Barnabas Church, Oxford, and Worcester College Chapel.
 Since October 2018, she has also served as canon theologian of Exeter Cathedral.

 Honours

 On 1 August 2015, Gillingham was awarded a Doctor of Divinity (DD) degree by the University of Oxford.
 The DD is Oxford's highest degree and she is the first British woman to have been awarded it.
 The work submitted for the degree has to "constitute an original contribution to the advancement of theological knowledge of such substance and distinction as to give the candidate an authoritative status in this branch of learning".

+Private life

+Sue Gillingham is married to Dick Smethurst, a retired Oxford economist, and former provost of Worcester College, Oxford.